-Migrate ASP.NET Web Forms Identity and Membership authentication to Blazor Server Identity.
-Covers OWIN to ASP.NET Core middleware, login page migration, BWFC login controls, role-based authorization, and cookie auth under Interactive Server mode.
+**WORKFLOW SKILL** — Migrate ASP.NET Web Forms Identity and Membership authentication to Blazor Server Identity.
+Covers OWIN→Core middleware, login/register/logout minimal API endpoints, BWFC login controls, cookie auth under Interactive Server, and role-based authorization.
 WHEN: "migrate identity", "login page migration", "OWIN to core", "cookie auth blazor", "LoginView migration".
+INVOKES: dotnet CLI for identity scaffolding.
+FOR SINGLE OPERATIONS: use bwfc-migration for markup, bwfc-data-migration for EF.

 Does it follow best practices?